tanner-c/crm/SPECIFICATIONS.md

 ## Overview

-This document describes all remaining backend routes, data models, and API behaviors for the Simple CRM project.
+This document describes all backend routes, data models, and API behaviors for the Simple CRM project.

 All routes are prefixed with `/api/`.